Skip to site content

 Tashina Collins, MLS, JD, Management Analyst, Division of Compliance

-Ms. Collins joined the Division of Compliance in November 2023, after previous roles within IHS as a Government Ethics Specialist in the Division of Personnel Security and Ethics, and as a Special Assistant to the IHS Executive Level Directors in the Office of the Director.
-Prior to joining IHS in July 2020, Ms. Collins served under the Department of Defense - U.S. Army Operations, North Atlantic Treaty Organization (NATO) S.H.A.P.E.
+Ms. Collins joined the Division of Compliance in November 2023, after previous roles within IHS as a Government Ethics Specialist in the Division of Personnel Security and Ethics and as a Special Assistant to the IHS Executive Level Directors in the Office of the Director.
+Before joining IHS in July 2020, Ms. Collins served under the Department of Defense - U.S. Army Operations, North Atlantic Treaty Organization (NATO) S.H.A.P.E.
 (Supreme Allied Headquarters Powers Europe) in Mons, Belgium.

-Ms. Collins was named as the Indian Health Service Employee of the Month in November 2021 and received four various U.S. Department of the Army/ North Atlantic Treaty Organization (NATO) Joint Civilian/ Civilian Service Awards during her time with the Department of Defense.
+Ms. Collins was named as the Indian Health Service Employee of the Month in November 2021.
+She received four various U.S. Department of the Army/ North Atlantic Treaty Organization (NATO) Joint Civilian/ Civilian Service Awards during her time with the Department of Defense.
 Ms. Collins earned a Master of Laws degree in Corporate Healthcare Compliance Law from George Washington University in May 2021.
-Ms. Collins earned a Juris Doctorate degree with a focus in public interest law and is a current member of the American Institute of Healthcare Compliance.
+Ms. Collins earned a Juris Doctorate degree focusing on public interest law and is a current member of the American Institute of Healthcare Compliance.